pic-protocol/pic-spec/draft/0.1/pic-spec.md

 - Equivalent to session-based authentication
 - Appropriate for: trusted execution environments, legacy integration, development/testing

-**Security note**: Equivalent trust model to traditional authorization where credentials are validated once and trusted thereafter.
+> **SECURITY NOTE**: Equivalent trust model to traditional authorization where credentials are validated once and trusted thereafter.

 ### 5.3.4 Comparison to Existing Protocols